Highlights

 Cross the famous Thorong La Pass (5,416m), one of Nepal’s highest trekking passes

-Walk through traditional mountain villages like Chame, Pisang, Manang, and Marpha
+Walk through traditional mountain villages like Chame, Pisang, and Manang

 Experience changing landscapes from green forests to dry Himalayan valleys